-A patient suffering from homonymous hemianopia will experience two main problems:
+A patient suffering from homonymous hemianopia will experience these two main issues:

 Loss of overview of the surroundings

 A patient with right-sided homonymous hemianopia will have problems finding the next word.
 A patient with left-sided homonymous hemianopia will have difficulty finding where the next line of text starts.
-VCT: StreamLights is a simple reading aid that will, continuously, but discretely, help the patient find the next word or line.
+The VCT StreamLights function is a simple reading aid that will, continuously, but discretely, help the patient find the next word or line.